ArekBalysNordic/connectedhomeip/examples/light-switch-app/nrfconnect/README.md

 -   _Rapid Even Flashing (30 ms off / 170 ms on)_ &mdash; BLE is advertising, DFU process can be started.

+**LED 3** can be used to identify the device.
+The LED starts blinking evenly (500 ms on/500 ms off) when the Identify command of the Identify cluster is received.
+The command's argument can be used to specify the duration of the effect.

 ### Buttons

 This section describes a reaction to pressing or holding buttons located on the platform image.